Skip to content

 • Assumption checks.
 Shapiro-Wilk normality test on the paired differences with clear pass/fail indicators.

 • Visual output.
-Paired difference charts show the direction and magnitude of changes across participants.
+Paired difference charts show the direction and magnitude of changes.

 • One-click export.
-Copy the formatted results to your clipboard, export to PDF, or generate an APA-formatted Word document (Pro).
+Copy to clipboard, export to PDF, or generate an APA-formatted Word document (Pro).

 Open the Wilcoxon Calculator